Frequently Asked Tax Questions about Delaware

 Is School Tax extra?

 In Delaware, School Tax is included and billed as part of your County Tax.
-That is important because homeowners age 65 and over may get a credit equal to on half of the school property taxes, up to $500.
+That is important because homeowners age 65 and over (once you have been a primary resident for 3 years) may get a credit equal to on half of the school property taxes, up to $500.
 Taxpayers must pay their property tax bill in full by the end of each tax year in order to qualify for this credit for the subsequent property tax year.
 Learn more about how to qualify for the School Property Tax Relief for Individuals Age 65 or over – Read More http://finance.delaware.gov/publications/proptax/propmain.shtml

 Does Delaware have an income tax?